TRINITY EPISCOPAL CHURCH NEWTOWN

 Memorial Garden

-a place for prayer, meditation, and final rest for the cremains of the departed.
+The Trinity Memorial Garden is a place for prayer, meditation, and final rest for the cremains of the departed.
 It is a lovely spot that provides an outdoor worship space in the summer.
 Cremains are interred by burial in the enclosure’s lawn; above-ground markers are not used.
 If you are interested in arranging a place in the Memorial Garden for yourself or a loved one, call the office at 203-426-9070 for information.

 Labyrinth